aiden200/Aha-/README.md

 cd ..
 ```

+## Set Environment Variables
+Make a `.env` file, and store your `WANDB_API_KEY` in it.
+Change the variables in `configs/wandb/wandb.config` so you can monitor your model while training.

 ## Download the tvsum dataset
 Follow the instructions from the official [tvsum](https://github.com/yalesong/tvsum?tab=readme-ov-file) repository then move it to the datasets folder